 Changes Concerning Deadlines for Payroll Payments

 The law also amends Part 6, Article 136, of the Employment Code, stipulating in particular that payroll payments be made within 15 calendar days from the end of the period for which they were accrued.
-According to the Employment Code bonuses are included in the legal definition of salary, therefore, compliance with this new rule will be problematic for
+According to the Employment Code bonuses are included in the legal definition of salary, therefore, compliance with this new rule will be problematic for employers as bonuses are usually paid later than 15 days following the period for which bonuses are accrued (for example, in

 Changes Concerning Employers' Material Liability for Delays in Salary and Other Payments due to Employees